fac29b/Ai-Discord-Chatbot-Sam-Josue/README.md

 # Discord Code-Reading Bot

 This Discord bot is designed to help users practice their JavaScript code-reading skills.
-The bot provides code challenges for different difficulty levels and allows users to interact with the challenges using buttons or commands.
+The bot provides code challenges for different difficulty levels and allows users to interact with the challenges using buttons and then prompts.

 ## Features

 - Three difficulty levels: Beginner, Intermediate, and Advanced.
 - Code challenges with instructions to read and understand JavaScript code.
 - Interaction through buttons for ease of use.
+- Specific written prompts that are displayed when the corresponding button is clicked.

 ## Getting Started